eu-joao/python-with-tkinter/README.md

  <a href="https://github.com/vilelas/python-with-tkinter#-objetivo">Objetivo</a> •
  <a href="https://github.com/vilelas/python-with-tkinter#-tecnologias-utilizadas">Tecnologias utilizadas</a> •
  <a href="https://github.com/vilelas/python-with-tkinter#-pr%C3%A9-requisitos">Pré-requisitos</a> •
- <a href="https://github.com/vilelas/python-with-tkinter#-demonstra%C3%A7%C3%A3o-das-aplica%C3%A7%C3%B5es">Demonstração das aplicações</a> •
+ <a href="https://github.com/vilelas/python-with-tkinter#-demonstra%C3%A7%C3%A3o-das-aplica%C3%A7%C3%B5es">Conteúdo do repositório</a> •
  <a href="https://github.com/vilelas/python-with-tkinter#-autor">Autor</a>
 </p>